limbernie/unmapper/README.md

 # Unmapper

-Unmap sections mapped in memory in the memory dump of a PE.
+Unmap sections mapped in memory in the memory dump of a PE using [pefile](https://github.com/erocarrera/pefile).

 ## Rationale